HEALTH BENEFITS OF TURMERIC

 In 2010, a study showed that taking 500 mg of curcumin, twice daily helped reduce DNA damage related to Arsenic poisoning and increased the level of antioxidant activity.

 Turmeric is shown to activate NRF2 which reduces cell damage, promotes cell repair, and rejuvenation.
 The NRF2 pathway is the regulator of the antioxidant pathway for all cells in the body.
-The research for NRF2 is cutting-edge for the prevention of disease.
+The research for NRF2 is cutting-edge for managing chronic diseases.

 Curcumin reduces oxidative stress and inflammatory markers in knee osteoarthritis.